Anti-English sentiment: Australia and New Zealand

-"Pommy" or "Pom" (probably derived from rhyming slang - pomegranate for immigrant) is a common Australasian and South African slang word for the English, often combined with "whing[e]ing" (complaining) to make the expression "whingeing Pom" – an English immigrant who stereotypically complains about everything.
+"Pommy" or "Pom" (acronym for 'Prisoner of [his] Majesty) is a common Australasian and South African slang word for the English, often combined with "whing[e]ing" (complaining) to make the expression "whingeing Pom" – an English immigrant who stereotypically complains about everything.
 Although the term is sometimes applied to British immigrants generally, it is usually applied specifically to the English, by both Australians and New Zealanders.
 From the 19th century, there were feelings among established Australians that many immigrants from England were poorly skilled, unwanted by their home country and unappreciative of the benefits of their new country.

-In recent years, complaints about two newspaper articles blaming English tourists for littering a local beach and called the English "Filthy Poms" in the headlines and "Poms fill the summer of our discontent", were accepted as complaints and settled through conciliation by the Australian Human Rights Commission when the newspapers published apologies.
+In recent years, complaints about two newspaper articles blaming English tourists for littering a local beach and calling the English "Filthy Poms" in the headlines and "Poms fill the summer of our discontent", were accepted as complaints and settled through conciliation by the Australian Human Rights Commission when the newspapers published apologies.
 Letters and articles which referred to English people as "Poms" or "Pommies" did not meet the threshold for racial hatred.
 In 2007 a complaint to Australia's Advertising Standards Bureau about a television commercial using the term "Pom" was upheld and the commercial was withdrawn.

 France

-After the Norman conquest in 1066, Anglo-Norman French replaced Old English as the official language of England.
+After the Norman Conquest of 1066, Anglo-Norman French replaced Old English as the official language of England.
 In the thirteenth and fourteenth centuries, the Plantagenet kings of England lost most of their possessions in France, began to consider England to be their primary domain and turned to the English language.
 King Edward I, when issuing writs for summoning parliament in 1295, claimed that the King of France planned to invade England and extinguish the English language, "a truly detestable plan which may God avert".
 In 1346, Edward III exhibited in Parliament a forged ordinance, in which Philip VI of France would have called for the destruction of the English nation and country.
 The Hundred Years' War (1337–1453) between England and France changed societies on both sides of the Channel.

 The English and French were engaged in numerous wars in the following centuries.
 England's conflict with Scotland provided France with an opportunity to destabilise England and there was a firm friendship (known as the Auld Alliance) between France and Scotland from the late-thirteenth century to the mid-sixteenth century.
 The alliance eventually foundered because of growing Protestantism in Scotland.
 Opposition to Protestantism became a major feature of later French Anglophobia (and conversely, fear of Catholicism was a hallmark of Francophobia).
 Antipathy and intermittent hostilities between France and Britain, as distinct from England, continued during later centuries.